nervosnetwork/rfcs/rfcs/0004-ckb-block-sync/0004-ckb-block-sync.md

 ![](images/best-sent-header.jpg "Best Sent Header")

 From the above example, Alice's Best Chain Tip is annotated with her name.
-The best header sent to Bot is annotated as "Best Sent To Bob".
+The best header sent to Bob is annotated as "Best Sent To Bob".
 The undimmed blocks are the ones Alice should send to Bob as new blocks announcement.
 Following is the detailed description for each step:

 1. In the beginning, Alice only has Best Chain Tip to send
 2. Another new block is added to the best chain before Alice has a chance to send the headers.
 In this case, the last two blocks of Best Chain need to be sent.